 Researchers have recognized the need for mass customization and have identified four distinct approaches that are depicted in the diagram below :

 Customization of an existing CAD is perhaps the fastest and most economical way of accomplishing the specific needs of an organization.
 CAD customization involves developing tools or add-on for CAD software.
-While most customization appears to be simple for the end user, it takes lot of effort to implement the expected behavior and make it look simple.
+While most customization appears to be simple for the end-user, it takes a lot of effort to implement the expected behaviour and make it look simple.

 Classification based on complexity:

 The classical way of categorizing any tasks hold good for CAD as well.
 CAD customization can be categorized into two types:

 CAD customization is a process of achieving a certain set of task automation for improving productivity and quality with eliminating unwanted errors for enabling more time to the designer to focus on addressing real challenges in the design domain and reduce lead time.

 CAD Automation applications are developed using API programming as add-ons over commercially available CAD platforms (like CATIA, Inventor, SolidWorks, SolidEdge, etc).
 Mundane tasks that require rule-based decision making are considered as ideal for automation.
 These custom applications intelligently extract data, apply rules, make decisions and perform operations automatically thus improving the quality and reducing cost.

 We can categorize automation broadly into two types:

 Though in literature we can find multiple other categories like creating feature catalogue, developing template designs, etc. At a broad level, they can again be classified into the above two categories.